nimal64625/blog-tamilbot-awake/content/categories/about-awake.md

 ---
-name: Blog Posts
+name: Stories
-image: /logo.svg
+image: /uploads/stories-banner.jpeg
-description: Blog Posts
+description: |-
+  Stories for Kids

+  Short Stories
 ---
 All about the Awake Nuxt Template